fmonniot/scala3mock/README.md

 ## sbt project compiled with Scala 3

 ### TODO

-- create a scalatest project (for integration)
-- create a munit project (for integration) <- See if/how scalamock does it
-- write documentation (use mdoc for public, and readme for contributors)
 - Use better package names
 - Implement remaining tests
 - Fix bugs in some test cases